 Cascadia Advisory Services, LLC (CAS), which sometimes goes by Cascadia Wealth Management, is a fee-based financial advisor that’s headquartered in Portland, Oregon.
 The firm has branches in McMinnville, Oregon; Sherwood, Oregon; Tillamook, Oregon; Danville, California; and southeastern Portland as well.
-There are 15 financial advisors working at Cascadia with $121.2 million in assets under management (AUM).

 As is stated above, Cascadia Advisory Services lists alternate names in its SEC-filed Form ADV, the most notable of which is “Cascadia Wealth Management.”
 In fact, the firm’s website is based around this title.
 Despite all of this, the firm is registered with the SEC under the name Cascadia Advisory Services.

 Cascadia Advisory Services opened in 2017.
 The firm’s trio of principal owners include president Doug Perry, managing principal Greg Bowen and chief financial officer Robert Biancardi.
 As a group, the firm’s staff averages around 18 years’ experience in financial services and investment advisory.

 The firm boasts four accredited investment fiduciaries (AIFs), two certified financial planners (CFPs), one chartered retirement planning counselor (CRPC), one chartered financial consultant (ChFC), one certified divorce financial analyst (CDFA), one accredited asset management specialist (AAMS) and one certified wealth strategist (CWS).

 Cascadia Advisory Services Client Types and Account Minimums

 More than three-quarters of the clients at Cascadia Advisory Services are individuals.
 CAS also works with high-net-worth individuals, families, businesses, charitable organizations and pension and profit-sharing plans.